Table of Contents

 What is the best sniper rifle calibers?

-There is no one best sniper rifle caliber.
+There is no one best caliber for sniper rifle.
 Rather, elite snipers train on a variety of different platforms, and use different guns and different calibers for different jobs.
 Famed Navy Seal Sniper Chris Kyle writes of using everything from a .223 rifle to high powered .338’s and more.
 This alone should tell you that a sniper rifle is mission specific, and what you might use in a dense, urban setting is not what you are going to be using to make shots a mile away.

-We will look at a lot of the great sniper rifles today, and see what makes them that way.
+We will look at a lot of the sniper rifles today, and see what makes them that way.
 It is always a combination of readily available ammo and manufacturer support, ease of use, accuracy and power.
 Take a look at a few of the good sniper rifle calibers and see for yourself.

 The Best .308 Sniper Rifle